What is honey toast?

-i first had honey toast at shokudo in hawaii. i wasn't convinced at first- the name is unassuming, and i could slather honey on a piece of toast at home for much cheaper than $9.
-BUT. this isn't merely a slice of toast. it’s a box made of toast, filled with toast. warm, crispy, honey-scented, buttery toast that slackens ever so slightly as the ice cream melts. i’ve decorated the honey toast here with fruit and chocolate and cookies, but as long as you have the honey toast and ice cream, you’re set.
+I first had honey toast (also know as brick toast, given the shape, or Shibuya toast, since it originated from Shibuya, Japan) at Shokudo in Hawaii.
+I wasn't convinced at first- the name is unassuming, and I could squirt honey out of a plastic bear on a piece of toast at home for much cheaper than $9+.
+However, this isn't merely a slice of toast.
+It’s a box made of toast, filled with toast.
+Warm, crispy, honey-scented, buttery toast that softens slightly as the ice cream on top melts.

 - 5" thick unsliced sandwich bread

 - ½ pint blueberries

 - ¼ cup chocolate sauce

 - cookies for decoration